tekperfect/devops-docs/docs/courses/13-IAC/lessons/jenkins.md

 - In order to complete the setup of the plugins you will need to install the Git plugin as well as the Terraform plugin.

 1. For the Git plugin you will need to specify the directory it is installed in which is the `/usr/bin`.
-However, in the plugin you will need to specify the path along with the name of the binary so the plugin path should read /usr/bin/git.
+However, in the plugin you will need to specify the path along with the name of the binary so the plugin path should read `/usr/bin/git`.

+plugin-screenshot

 2. Finally for the Terraform plugin you will need to install Terraform inside your Jenkins instance by logging into it via Docker as root.
 To accomplish this task you need to run the following command.
 In order to obtain the container_id you need to run the `docker ps` command.

-`docker exec -u 0 -it <container_id> /bin/bash`
+`docker exec -u 0 -it <container_id> /bin/bash` This should get you access to the Jenkins Docker container console.
+`sudo apt install terraform` This will install Terraform which is what is required in order to execute the code in the repository.

 3. Please note exploring the Jenkins plugins and configuration options in Jenkins will give you insight into how CI/CD pipelines are created and configured.